Mitotane (Lysodren®)

 How to Take Mitotane

 Your care provider will determine your dose, which may change based on the levels in your blood and the side effects you may have.
 If you miss a dose, take the next dose as scheduled.
 Do not take two doses to make up for a missed dose.
-You may be need to take a steroid while you are taking mitotane.
+You may need to take a steroid while you are taking mitotane.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
-These include: anti-epileptics, rifabutin, rifampicin, griseofulvin, St. John’s wort, sunitinib, spironolactone, itraconzole, nimodipine, ranolazine, rivaroxaban, tofacitinib, aripiprazole, corticosteroids, linagliptin, quetiapine, among others.
+These include: anti-epileptics, rifabutin, rifampicin, griseofulvin, St. John’s wort, sunitinib, spironolactone, itraconazole, nimodipine, ranolazine, rivaroxaban, tofacitinib, aripiprazole, corticosteroids, linagliptin, quetiapine, among others.
 This medication can affect the level in your blood of warfarin or other anticoagulants that are used to treat and prevent blood clots.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling